Community Ad-Free Fund $5.00 / $10.00 Every $10.00 adds 24 market-open ad-free hours for everyone. Funded hours stack.

 • A short English summary of the situation (e.g. "USD is strong on news data while JPY remains weak").

-• A list of active factors such as “Bullish trend on H1 (+3)”, “Rate differential favors USD (+2)”, or “News Penalty active (-50%)”., etc. Positive contributions are highlighted in green, negatives in red.
+• A list of active factors such as "Bullish trend on H1 (+3)", "Rate differential favors USD (+2)", or "News Penalty active (-50%)".
+Positive contributions include a plus sign and positive styling; negative contributions include a minus sign and negative styling.

 Use this to confirm your trade idea or to decide if you want to pass because the drivers don't match your strategy (for example, when a move is purely news-driven and you prefer cleaner technical setups).